crcn/tandem-old/packages/tandem-app/README.md

 - [ ] changes to css files should trigger reload

 - [ ] WARM UP
+  - [ ] do not require special prefix for component ids
   - [ ] start on error handling for FE
   - [ ] width/height labels around hovered & selected stage items (like inspector)
   - [ ] Finish TODOS in dom renderer2